Presidency of Recep Tayyip Erdoğan: State of emergency and purges

 On 29 April 2017 Erdoğan's administration began an internal Internet block of all of the Wikipedia online encyclopedia site via Turkey's domestic Internet filtering system.
 This blocking action took place after the government had first made a request for Wikipedia to remove what it referred to as "offensive content".
 In response, Wikipedia co-founder Jimmy Wales replied via a post on Twitter stating, "Access to information is a fundamental human right.
 Turkish people, I will always stand with you and fight for this right."

 In January 2016, more than a thousand academics signed a petition criticizing Turkey's military crackdown on ethnic Kurdish towns and neighbourhoods in the east of the country, such as Sur (a district of Diyarbakır), Silvan, Nusaybin, Cizre and Silopi, and asking an end to violence.
 Erdoğan accused those who signed the petition of "terrorist propaganda", calling them "the darkest of people".
 He called for action by institutions and universities, stating, "Everyone who benefits from this state but is now an enemy of the state must be punished without further delay."
 Within days, over 30 of the signatories were arrested, many in dawn-time raids on their homes.
 Although all were quickly released, nearly half were fired from their jobs, eliciting a denunciation from Turkey's Science Academy for such "wrong and disturbing" treatment.
 Erdoğan vowed that the academics would pay the price for "falling into a pit of treachery".

-On 8 July 2018, Erdogan sacked 18,000 officials for alleged ties to US based cleric Fethullah Gülen, shortly before renewing his term as an executive president.
+On 8 July 2018, Erdoğan sacked 18,000 officials for alleged ties to US based cleric Fethullah Gülen.
 Of those removed, 9000 were police officers with 5000 from the armed forces with the addition of hundreds of academics.
+On 17 July 2018, the state of emergency was lifted, eight days after Erdoğan renewed his term as an executive president.